barbudreadmon/fbalpha-backup-dontuse-ty/README.md

 ## hiscore.dat

-Place hiscore.dat from http://highscore.mameworld.info/download.htm (use 'old format hiscore.dat (pre mame v0174)' version) in SAVE_DIRECTORY
+Move hiscore.dat from /metadata/ to your SAVE_DIRECTORY

 ## Raspberry Pi 2 users